zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

 - attended:
     - *Arches Modeling User Group* Meeting
 - will meet Ash next Friday to see how to include new functions (on-the-fly maps and charts) in the citation plugin
+- promoting the DB Manager position on the web

 ---